Mathematics

 GCSE mathematics is assessed by examination.
 There are three exam papers in total.
 The first is a non-calculator paper, with the remaining two being both calculator papers, all exams last 1hr and 30 minutes with the addition of extra time.

 Qualification is determined through a grading system of 1-9.
 ‘1’ being the lowest and ‘9’ being the highest.
-Grade 4 is the minimum passing grade, roughly equivalent to a C in the previous GCSE grading system.
-This means a student will not be required to repeat Mathematics upon entry to college/sixth form.
+Grade 4 is required to not have to resit in college/sixth form.

 Who teaches Mathematics at Sunnydown School?